HWProbe vs Dead Pixel Buddy

 If the goal is a better monitor-testing product instead of only a narrow dead-pixel checker, HWProbe has the stronger foundation.

-Open-source technical core The diagnostics foundation is publicly inspectable, giving advanced users a stronger trust signal than a black-box defect checker.
+The same diagnostics engine backs monitor, browser, and hybrid flows, which gives users a stronger trust signal than a black-box defect checker.

 What Dead Pixel Buddy already does well